hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_access_list.md

 Allows to specify a deadline for jobs (see qsub(1) -dl).

+## defaultdepartment

+The *defaultdepartment* is the default department for users that are not assigned to any other department.
+In difference to other departments, users or groups of users must not explicitly be referenced in the *entries* field of the *defaultdepartment* so that a user can be part of the *defaultdepartment*.

 # FORMAT

 The following list of access list parameters specifies the access list content: